jinumohan173/arduino-bluetooth-control/README.md

 bluetooth robo using arduino
-hiii guys hope these pictures can help you guys to do that project if u have any doubt kindly post in my blog..

 to see the video goto

+this project completed at 2013 january. i post this for  beginners and my juniors

 https://m.youtube.com/watch?v=LlYT-fOkJn8